neciu/SOCK/README.md

 - PBXResourcesBuildPhase
 - PBXSourcesBuildPhase

-Sorted pbxproj file is less vournable to merge conflicts because in unsorted file all new resources, files and so on are added at the end of the section.
-In our approach new files are added in alphabetically sorted list so there is significant chance (which gets bigger with every file added to the project) to insert this file in different line - which is loved by git merge tools.
+Sorted pbxproj file is less vulnerable to merge conflicts because in unsorted file all new resources, files and so on are added at the end of the section.
+In our approach new files are added in alphabetically sorted list so there is significant chance (which gets bigger with every file added to the project) to insert this file in different line - which is handled better by git merge tools.

 Sorting script is ran every time you commit changes of .pbxproj file.